“…You like to think that you’re immune to the stuff, oh yeah, it’s closer to the truth to say you can’t get enough.

 You know you’re gonna have to face it, you’re addicted to love…”

 Love addiction is a very real problem that can greatly impact your life.
-In the world of psychology, love addiction is defined as: a “pattern of behaviors that are characteristic of excessive interest in one or more romantic partners which leads to lack of control, reduced interested and other negative consequences for the individual.”
+In the world of psychology, love addiction is defined as: a “pattern of behaviours that are characteristic of excessive interest in one or more romantic partners which leads to lack of control, reduced interested and other negative consequences for the individual.”

 Are you obsessed with the passion and intensity of a new relationship – relationships that often end abruptly when the excitement is over?
 Is this obsession having negative consequences in your life?